Brain Injury Lawyer & Traumatic Brain Injury Attorney

 Common brain injuries resulting from car crashes

 - Contusion – These are bruises on the brain that, in some cases, require surgical treatment.
 A powerful impact on the head can cause a contusion.
-In a car accident, the head is prone to contact with the side window, windshield, or the steering wheel, so there is always a possibility of the victim suffering a contusion.
+In a car accident, the head is prone to contact with the side window, windshield, or steering wheel, so the victim may suffer a contusion.

-- Concussion – While many people think that concussions are not too serious, these can be a sign of severe brain damage.
+- Concussion – While many people think concussions are not too serious, these can be a sign of severe brain damage.
 A victim can suffer a concussion from a sharp blow to the head.
-There is usually no open wound when a person suffers a concussion, so people tend to think that they are fine.
+There is often no open wound when a person suffers a concussion, so people tend to think they are fine.
 A concussion can cause blood vessels in the brain to stretch, and this can cause nerve damage.
-Most concussions do not cause long term problems; however, if the symptoms get worse, brain damage may become permanent.
-If you experience persistent dizziness or disorientation after a car accident, you should immediately see a doctor.
+Most concussions do not cause long-term problems; however, brain damage may become permanent if the symptoms worsen.
+You should immediately see a doctor if you experience persistent dizziness or disorientation after a car accident.

 - Penetrating injuries – In a car crash, broken pieces of metal, plastic projectiles, and glass shards can cause serious injuries.
-If a foreign object penetrates the brain, the victim will likely require immediate surgery.
+The victim will likely require immediate surgery if a foreign object penetrates the brain.
 The surgeon will remove the object from the brain and stop the bleeding.
 Severe brain penetration injuries can cause permanent disability or paralysis.

 - Diffuse Axonal Injury – These injuries occur due to sudden acceleration and deceleration.
-This can cause the brain to jerk forward and backward within the skull and can cause nerves and blood vessels inside the brain to tear.
+This can cause the brain to jerk forward and backward within the skull, and nerves and blood vessels inside the brain can tear.
 It can also cause internal bleeding and loss of certain brain functions.

 Diagnosing Traumatic Brain Injuries

-Advancements in medical technology has made it easier for doctors to evaluate and detect the severity of TBIs.
-In 2015 researchers have discovered a type of blood test that can gauge the severity of TBI and predict the best treatment method to be used.
-These blood tests measure brain derived neurotrophic factor proteins (BDNF), which helps determine if the patient requires a higher level of treatment.
-These newly developed blood tests may prove extremely helpful to doctors by enabling them to quickly diagnose brain injuries and the severity of damage.
+Advancements in medical technology have made it easier for doctors to evaluate and detect the severity of TBIs.
+In 2015, researchers discovered a type of blood test that can gauge the severity of TBI and predict the best treatment method.
+These blood tests measure brain-derived neurotrophic factor proteins (BDNF), which helps determine if the patient requires a higher level of treatment.
+These newly developed blood tests may prove extremely helpful to doctors by enabling them to diagnose brain injuries and the severity of the damage quickly.

 Blood Testing to Diagnose Traumatic Brain Injury

-The test involves taking BDNF protein from the patient within 24-hours of the injury and then measuring it to predict the severity of the injury.
-Healthy individuals normally have 60 nanograms/ml of the BDNF protein.
-However, a patient who has suffered a brain injury will have 20 nanograms/ml or less.
+The test involves taking BDNF protein from the patient within 24 hours of the injury and then measuring it to predict the severity of the injury.
+Healthy individuals normally have 60 nanograms/ml of BDNF protein.
+However, a patient with a brain injury will have 20 nanograms/ml or less.
 If the patient has sustained severe brain damage, he or she will have extremely low levels of BDNF protein, typically in the range of 4 nanograms/ml.
-When the tests are performed around 6 months after the injury, the BDNF levels may have restored to the normal 60 nanograms/ml levels.
+When the tests are performed around 6 months after the injury, the BDNF levels may have been restored to 60 nanograms/ml.
 However, if the patient still registers low levels of BDNF protein, the patient may complain of symptoms and other problems that have developed over time.

-A mild head injury can cost more than $85,000 in medical and treatment costs, while a severe brain injury may result in over $3 million for treatment.
-The lifetime economic cost of TBI, including direct and indirect medical costs, was estimated to be approximately $76.5 billion (in 2010 dollars) according to the CDC.
-When you factor in other consequences and their treatment, the amount can be much larger.
+A mild head injury can cost more than $85,000 in medical and treatment costs, while a severe brain injury may result in over $3 million in treatment costs.
+According to the CDC, the lifetime economic cost of TBI, including direct and indirect medical costs, was estimated to be approximately $76.5 billion (in 2010 dollars).
+The amount can be much larger when considering other consequences and their treatment.

 Some potential costs to take into account include: